 I'm not really a meat and potatoes kind of girl.
 Fried dough, goulash, and sweet peppers aren't my jam.
-I'm not used to heavy food or "food babies" anymore.
+Hungarian "salads" consist largely of deep fried vegetables or cabbage and pickles.
+Ew.

 10. The Famed Opera House Is Closed

 I was really looking forward to a tour of the Budapest's monumental Opera House.
-Especially after learning that it might eclipse the Vienna Sate Opera.
+Especially after learning that it might eclipse the State Opera House in Vienna.
 But, alas, it was closed.
 And it has been for years, plagued by lack of funding and other difficulties.